 What Can Be Used As Proof Of Ownership When Making A Claim?

-Each insurer will have their own set of requirements.
+Each insurer will have its own set of requirements.
 The items that we have listed below are commonly accepted documents of proof of ownership:

 - Original paper receipts or an electric receipt.
 In the event that you are unable to locate either, try contacting the retailer and see if they’ll be able to get you a new copy.